marktice/sample_app/README.md

-# Ruby on Rails Tutorial sample application
+# Ruby on Rails Sample application

 This is the sample application for
 [*Ruby on Rails Tutorial:
 Learn Web Development with Rails*](http://www.railstutorial.org/) by [Michael Hartl](http://www.michaelhartl.com/).

+Currently upto chapter 7, where i will make a working signup form for creating new users, with a page to then display each user's information.

 ## License